 Tackle.io

-Co-selling is the sharing and collaborating on leads and opportunities between an AWS Partner and the AWS Sales field.
-The purpose of co-selling is to increase the amount of leads/opportunities shared between both AWS and the AWS Partner.
+Co-selling is the sharing of and collaborating on leads and opportunities between an AWS Partner and the AWS sales field.
+The purpose of AWS co-selling is to increase the amount of leads/opportunities between both AWS and the AWS Partner.
 Co-sell increases the likelihood of closing these opportunities by fostering collaboration across teams and communicating the value each side (AWS and the Partner) offers the customer.

 According to AWS’ data, co-selling with the Cloud Provider in AWS Marketplace has a few distinct advantages:

-Although transacting on AWS Marketplace is not a requirement for co-selling with AWS, leveraging co-sell to generate business and using AWS Marketplace to close that business are synergistic.
+Although transacting on AWS Marketplace is not a requirement for co-selling with AWS, it does help gain access to the programs needed to scale the partnership.
 A co-sell relationship opens new doors and opportunities.

-For example, buyers making purchases through AWS Marketplace can do so via AWS’ two committed cloud spend programs: the Enterprise Discount Program (EDP) and the Private Pricing Agreement (PPA).
-Buyers are more inclined to use a Marketplace for purchases if they’ve already committed spend to one of those programs.
-In a co-sell relationship with AWS, these budgets may become more accessible to ISVs as AWS will more eagerly pair potential customers with your product to help buyers draw down on those cloud budgets.
+For example, buyers making purchases through AWS Marketplace can do so via AWS’ committed cloud spend program, the Private Pricing Agreement (PPA/EDP).
+Buyers are more inclined to use a marketplace for purchases if they’ve already committed spend to AWS.
+In a co-sell relationship with AWS, these budgets may become more accessible to ISVs, as AWS will more eagerly pair potential customers with your product to help buyers draw down on those cloud budgets.
 In turn, AWS benefits from increased cloud consumption.

-The AWS co-sell program is facilitated through the APN Customer Engagement (or “ACE”) tool, a portal that enables ISVs to securely collaborate and co-sell with AWS.
+The AWS co-selling program is facilitated through the APN Customer Engagement (or “ACE”) tool, a portal that enables ISVs to securely collaborate and co-sell with AWS.

 Partners can register and manage pipeline opportunities with the AWS team through ACE.
 This helps to enhance customer engagement and grow your overall business with AWS and your customers.

-Once an opportunity is registered in ACE you get access to AWS account owners who are assigned to that account in the “Contacts” section.
+Once an opportunity is registered in the AWS ACE portal, you get access to AWS account owners who are assigned to that account in the “Contacts” section.

 The ISV’s responsibilities

-When it comes to co-selling, the ISV must educate the AWS team on how its product or service is different from—or better than—a competitor’s product or service.
-This is best achieved by crafting a “better together” story describing the specific value that the partner’s solution offers to AWS customers.
+When it comes to AWS co-selling, the ISV must educate the AWS team on how its product or service is different from—or better than—a competitor’s product or service.
+This is best achieved by crafting a “better together” story describing the specific value that the Partner’s solution offers to AWS customers.

-In addition, Tackle’s complimentary template download, Creating a “better together” story, can also help clarify your messaging.
+In addition, Tackle’s complimentary template download, Creating a “better together” framework, can also help clarify your messaging.

 AWS’ responsibilities